Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 February 20, 1962: Mercury astronaut John Glenn made history as the first American to orbit the earth, aboard "Friendship 7."

-Learn more about John Glenn with S.C. astronaut Charlie Duke.
+Learn more about John Glenn, and the Space Race, with S.C. astronaut Charles Duke, and History In a Nutshell!
 (Conversations With Scientists And Astronauts)

 February 21, 1965: American civil rights activist Malcolm X was assassinated while giving a speech in a New York City ballroom.
 (Roadtrip)